Barcelona Sagrada Familia towers guide

 Best for

-• Hosted meeting point — no guesswork on the day
+• Hosted meeting point directly at the basilica — no guesswork on the day

 Booking advice